Isaac E. Messmore

 Isaac Elijah Messmore (August 21, 1821 – January 8, 1902) was a Canadian American lawyer, politician, and Union Army officer in the American Civil War.
-He also held public office as a Wisconsin Circuit Court Judge and as a member of the Wisconsin State Assembly.
+He served briefly as a member of the Wisconsin State Assembly, representing La Crosse and Monroe counties during the regular session of the 1861 term.
+He then served several months as a Wisconsin circuit court judge until his appointment was ruled invalid in August 1861.

 Biography

 Born in Upper Canada, near Detroit, Isaac Messmore grew up in Michigan and later studied law as a young man, graduating from the Richmond Law School in Virginia; he went on to live in La Crosse, Wisconsin, where he practiced law in the 1850s.

 In 1861, he served in the Wisconsin State Assembly as a Republican.
-Later in 1861, he was appointed a Wisconsin Circuit Court judge; however, his appointment to the bench was ruled to have been improperly authorized by the governor, and thus invalid.
+Later in 1861, he was appointed a Wisconsin circuit court judge; however, his appointment to the bench was ruled to have been improperly authorized by the governor, and thus invalid.